 Tips: Unlike a textbook or encyclopedia, CRICKET articles humanize history and discovery by telling a story clarifying how inventors and pioneers solved their problems and overcame difficulties.
 Including childhood anecdotes often helps our readers identify with people of great accomplishment.

 CRICKET publishes both serious and humorous poetry.
 Poems should be well-crafted, with precise and vivid language and images.
 Poems can explore a variety of themes, from nature, to family and friendships, to whatever you can imagine that will delight our readers and invite their wonder and emotional response.

 Tips: Keep in mind that CRICKET is for pre-teen and early teens, young but thoughtful, curious readers.
 Poetry should feel contemporary, never singsong or moralizing.

 Length: Most CRICKET poems are 8–15 lines, but can be as short as 3 lines or up to 35 lines.
-Please submit no more than 6 poems at a time.
+Please submit each poem individually.
+Do not combine them.

 Puzzles, Crafts, Activities

 CRICKET readers enjoy logic and math puzzles, crafts, recipes, science experiments, as well as games and activities from different historical times and cultures.

 We only accept online submissions, and the Submittable page you're currently on is the only place we accept them.
 We do not accept hard-copy submissions or email submissions.
 Submittable accepts international submissions.